idunmore/CESIL/README.md

 The real/primary implementation here is [src/CESIL.py](https://github.com/idunmore/CESIL/blob/master/src/CESIL.py).
 This is an evolution of earlier, experimental, "[prototype](https://github.com/idunmore/CESIL/blob/master/README.md#prototypes)" versions that makes major changes to the internal implementation of CESIL instructions, how they are enumerated and, most importantly, how they are executed.

 In *common* with the prototypes, particularly [prototypes/CESILPy.py](https://github.com/idunmore/CESIL/blob/master/prototypes/CESILPy.py), is the parsing logic, command line interface, general structure and some of the "extension" instructions.
-However, here the extensibility of the supported instruction set is made extremely easy, and the execution process is more generalized to allow simply, and flexible, composition, of new instructions and/or the addition of new language features:
+However, here the extensibility of the supported instruction set is made extremely easy, and the execution process is more generalized to allow simple, and flexible, composition, of new instructions and/or the addition of new language features:

 ## Defining CESIL Instructions
 To implement an instruction for our CESIL interpreter, we provide a simple Python method, as a "protected" member of the `CESIL` class, which can then manipulate the state of that class to provide its behavior.
 The example below implements the "HALT" instruction: